-There are a number of reasons personal hygiene is especially challenging for kids with autism.
+There are a number of reasons personal hygiene is especially challenging for kids with behavioral issues.
 Most people feel the need to take care of their hygiene in order to meet social standards of pleasantness and have an understanding of what these standards are.
 For some on the spectrum, they either don’t care about social interactions or will simply miss certain cues if they do care.

 You may find that you will need to clearly explain to your child the reasons people find hygiene important.
 For instance, you can tell them that it is important to brush their teeth because people do not like to talk to people who have bad breath, and brushing your teeth keeps your mouth healthy.
 If these motivations aren’t enough, you can implement a reward system for certain hygiene achievements.